Study Engineering at Carnegie Mellon University (CMU)

 A private research university, the history of Carnegie Mellon University dates back to 1900- when the Carnegie Technical Schools was founded.
 Later, in 1967, Carnegie Technical Schools was merged with the Mellon Institute.

-Carnegie Mellon University also called as CMU, is globally ranked amongst the top 50 universities.
-However, its Computer Science department was ranked third by the QS World University Rankings in 2018.
-The University was also featured among the top 10 Universities worldwide for statistics and operational research.
+Carnegie Mellon University ranking is among the top 50 universities in the world.
+However, CMU ranking, as per the QS World University Rankings, is 28th in the World University Rankings 2021.
+The university is also featured among the top 10 universities worldwide for computer science and statistics & operational research.

 With a current student enrolment of 13,650 students from 114 countries, CMU has seven academic divisions.
 Its Engineering College, called The Carnegie Institute of Technology, offers 10 interdisciplinary majors that students can choose from.
 The Engineering school offers its students course-based and research-based Master’s degrees as well as Ph.D. programs.

 The 140-acre campus CMU campus is located three miles from downtown Pittsburgh and offers students a beautiful and green campus.
 CMU students have access to a number of excellent libraries that are located on the campus.
 All the libraries are stocked with the latest volumes of tens of thousands of books.
 The campus also has facilities for all kinds of sports and recreation activities.